You Are Here

 How to Retire

-- When a minister decides to retire, he or she must submit the Intent to Retire form to Ministry and Professional Leadership.
+- When a minister decides to retire, he or she must submit the Intent to Retire form to Ministries and Faith Development.

 - Early in the process of considering retirement, a minister should contact the Office of Church Staff Finances for information relating to pension and retirement benefits.

 The normal retirement age is 65.
-Early retirement may be elected at age 55, or age 50 for ministers with the approval of Ministry and Professional Leadership.
-There is no mandatory retirement age for either UU ministers or non-ordained employees.
+Early retirement may be elected at age 55, or age 50 for ministers with the approval of Ministries and Faith Development.
+There is no mandatory retirement age for either Unitarian Universalist (UU) ministers or non-ordained employees.
 A minister who elects early retirement and later seeks resettlement in a permanent full-time ministry shall not be eligible for further service benefits beyond those already earned prior to retirement.
 (MFC Rule 29)

 Retirement Due to Disability